Amutha37/part3_notes_backend/README.md

 Mongoose does not have a built-in validator for checking the uniqueness of a field.
 In order to have a unique username we install ready-made solutions from mongoose-unique-validator npm pakage.

 > `npm install mongoose-unique-validator`

+# Creating a new note with the user is who create it.

+# Implement the functionality for loggin in.

+> `npm instal jsonwebtoken`

+Create code for the function in `controllers/login.js`.

+The process for the new note is : -

+1. Create user
+2. Create token
+3. Create new note with token from step 2.